qwefgh90/maplint/.github/README.md

 ### Background

-This project is based on a recent paper related to MyBatis Development Improvement.
+This project is based on a recent paper related to MyBatis Development Productivity Improvement.
-There are four types of errors that developers often encounters during the project using MyBatis.
+That paper provides methods following four types of errors that developers often encounters during the project using MyBatis.
 - Grammar Error: Use wrong grammar in SQL Statement
 - Object Name Error: Use wrong names of the table and column in the database
 - Property Name Error: Use wrong property names